gl-inet/docs4.x/docs/tutorials/technical_support_via_goodcloud.md

 Sometimes, new users may not be able to send a private message to GL.iNet technical support.
 In that case, you can respond in the same thread where you're communicating and ask the technical supporter to send you a private message first.

 Please **DO NOT** share your device details in public, only share them with GL.iNet technical support via PM.

+## After the issue is resolved

+Please cancel the share and change the router password after the issue is resolved.

 ---